mostafa-elias/PwC_Switzerland_Power-BI/README.md

-# Power BI Dashboards for Telecom Industry
+# PwC Switzerland Power BI Job Simulation

 ## 📌 Project Overview
 This repository contains Power BI dashboards created for a telecom company as part of a digital transformation initiative.
 The dashboards focus on analyzing call center trends and customer retention, helping the company make data-driven decisions.